-The Physician Advisor Clinical Documentation Improvement & Integrity (PAC-CDI®) Institute was developed specifically for physicians serving the hospital through teaching, consulting, and advising both the case management/utilization review department and the hospital on matters regarding physician practice patterns, over and under-utilization of resources, medical necessity, levels of care, care progression, denial management, compliance with governmental and private payer rules and regulations, and working in collaboration with payers and the community.
+The Physician Advisor Clinical Documentation & Integrity (PAC-CDI) Institute is intended for a physician serving the hospital through teaching, consulting, and advising both the case management/utilization review department and the hospital on matters regarding physician practice patterns, over and under-utilization of resources, medical necessity, levels of care, care progression, denial management, compliance with governmental and private payer rules and regulations, and working in collaboration with payers and the community.
 The Physician Advisor is a key member of the organization’s leadership team charged with meeting goals of cost and quality of care.

 Overall Program Learning Objectives:

 • Define Medicare Conditions of Participation and the Utilization Review (UR) Committee

 • Physician Advisor (PA) and the UR Committee involvement

 • Chair, co-chair, educator or facilitator